Pyroluria and Zinc Deficiency

 Yes, I would like to support Hormones Matter.

 Dr. Mahmood Bilal, is the Associate Director of Clinical Immunology Laboratory, located at Rosalind Franklin University of Medicine and Science.
-Dr. Bilal is a diplomate of the American Board of Clinical Chemistry.
-He serves as a clinical consultant in laboratory medicine in the fields of: immunology, clinical chemistry, molecular diagnostics, and genetics.
+Dr. Bilal is a diplomate of the American Board of Clinical Chemistry, and a fellow of the Academy of Diagnostics and Laboratory Medicine (ADLM).
+He serves as a clinical consultant in laboratory medicine in the fields of: immunology, clinical chemistry, and molecular diagnostics/genetics.
 Dr. Bilal obtained a BS in Clinical Laboratory Science, and a PhD in Immunology from the University of Iowa, where he worked on mechanisms of human T cell receptor activation.
 Dr. Bilal has written multiple original research and review manuscripts in the fields of immunology, fertility, nutrition, and virology.

-2 Comments
+3 Comments

 1. Dr. Bilal